PRECISION AGRICULTURE

 1923 - present

-With as much enthusiasm as past generations, they’ve helped their fathers and uncles advance technologically to meet industry high standards.
+With as much enthusiasm as past generations, they’ve helped their father and uncle advance technologically to meet industry high standards.
 Dylan and his family (with the help of his brother, Rane) have invested much time increasing transparency between farmers and consumers with their YouTube channel "Off the Muck"; furthering our goal to help consumers understand a farmer's effort in food safety practices as an integral part of food production in America.
 As a bonus, kids of all ages love to see the big trucks, tractors and equipment we use.

-Sorbello and Sons has expanded to 65,000 square feet of onion storage and packing facility to handle 352 acres of onions.
+Sorbello and Sons has expanded to 65,000 square feet of onion storage and packing facility to handle 362 acres of onions.
 All onions are stored in 20-bushel wooden boxes and are available from September 1st through April 15th.
 In addition, 400 acres of corn and soybeans are grown.

 In August of 2023, Sorbello and Sons Farms celebrated their 100th year of farming.
 Present were family, friends and business associates who helped us grow over the years.
 This year we also made several major investments: new processing machinery that will help improve harvest efficiency and end product, new tillage equipment will augment growing conditions and fortify muck soil health making crop rotation possible, 350 acres planted in cover-crop rotation to sequester carbon, nitrogen and mitigate erosion, technological installations on tractors and equipment that will provide valuable analytics, reduce our carbon footprint, inputs, and wasteful overlaps.